-Our care homes provide specialist nursing care and support for people who display behaviours of concern
+Our specialist care homes provide person-centred nursing care for people who display behaviours of concern as a result of their injury, condition or disability.

 There are many reasons why people display behaviours of concern, which is why our approach is personalised to the individuals that we support - we work with them, their loved ones and professionals to design a care plan that’s tailored to their needs and goals, and enhanced through meaningful activities that make life more fulfilling.